Attachmate Worldwide | Contact Us | NetIQ.com

 Reflection for IBM

 Reflection for IBM stores almost all settings files in the user's directory.
 These files will be accessible to the user after Reflection is reinstalled.
-The only exception is SNA engine settings.
-If you have SNA settings, save the Winnt\System32\Wrqsna.rlf file before you uninstall Reflection for IBM.

 Reflection X

+Be sure to review this entire Reflection X section before you uninstall and reinstall the product.
 Most Reflection X settings are stored in the registry.
-In addition to saving your Reflection X registry settings, you may also need to manually save some customized files to restore customized settings.
+In addition to saving your Reflection X registry settings, you may also need to manually save some customized files to restore the customized settings.

 Note: Before you begin, create a folder in which to save your customized Reflection X files, for example, C:\Rxcustom.
-You must save the files prior to uninstalling Reflection X. Be sure to review the entire Reflection X section before you uninstall and reinstall the product.
+You must save the files prior to uninstalling Reflection X.

 Saving Reflection X Registry Settings